Pim Lier

 Albrecht Willem "Pim" Lier (22 July 1918 – 9 April 2015) was a Dutch lawyer and jurist.
-He became well known in 1979 when he was revealed to be the illegitimate son of Prince Henry, the husband of Queen Wilhelmina.
+He became well known in 1979 when he was revealed to be the illegitimate son of Prince Henry, the husband of Queen Wilhelmina, by his mistress, Willemina Martina Wenneker (1887–1973).
 This made him a paternal half-brother of Queen Juliana and the half-uncle of Queen Beatrix.

 He became a member of the Centre Party in 1984 and served as chairman until 1986 when he defected from the Centre Party to join the Centre Democrats.

 On 18 December 1986 he shot his wife due to her terminal illness.
 He served four and a half years in prison for murder.